SaxySam/Git_Instructions/README.md

 To rename a **remote branch** (one that ***has*** been pushed) such that both the local and remotes are updated, you need to run some extra command lines:

-> It may help to run `git branch -a` to view the names of local and remote branches to ensure that branches are being named correclty
+> It may help to run `git branch -a` to view the names of local and remote branches to ensure that branches are being named correctly

 **Step 1)** First, run the following commands to change the local remote name as above: